Paradox Museum Entry Ticket, Paris

 Additional information

-The Hans & Gretel candy shop inside the museum offers a variety of sweets and treats.
+The museum's Hans & Gretel candy shop offers a delightful selection of sweets and treats.

 Head on platter optical illusion at Paradox Museum Paris exhibit.